-Horse riders of all disciplines understand the pressures, and fun, of horse shows and how much work goes into preparing for one.
+Horse riders of all disciplines understand the pressures (and fun!) of what it takes to prep for horse shows.
 Success in the horse show ring starts at home, with a practical plan to ride and look your best.
 Start by creating a warm-up and riding plan weeks or months before a show.
 Make your goofs with privacy and not in front of the judge!

 Create a logical warm-up

 You won’t be second-guessing yourself on show day when you give yourself and your horse a set warm-up routine.
 Tailor your horse’s warm-up to the classes you will be competing in.

 Give your horse time at a loose rein walk to look around and get comfortable in their own body.
 A casual walk also gives you time to chill in the saddle before work begins.
 Then move on to trot and canter work, focusing on responsiveness to your aids and your horse’s suppleness.
 Then you can start to add in smaller elements of your test or course during the warm-up.